 Open Networking Solutions and Open Networking Protocols

-Glueing the operating system and elements of open-source routing provides a limited scale and performance and results in operationally intensive and expensive solutions.
-The software is built to support the hardware and architectural demands.
-Now we see a lot of open-source networking vendors tackling this problem from the wrong architectural point of view, at least from where the market is moving to.
-It is not composable, not microservices-based, and not scalable from an operational viewpoint.
+Now, we see a lot of open-source networking vendors tackling this problem from the wrong architectural point of view, at least from where the market is moving to.
+It is not composable, microservices-based, or scalable from an operational viewpoint.

 SDN Network Design Options